|Duration||12 weekly meetings|

-This module is designed to extend the student’s knowledge of the Java Programming language and is presented in a similar format to that of Java I and Java II.
+The module is designed to extend on knowledge learnt in Java II and is presented in a similar format.

 This module includes a mix of traditional lectures and laboratory sessions.
 Each meeting starts with a lecture and finishes with a laboratory session.